 MOTHER and its sequel EarthBound have a scene after the credits setting up the sequel.
 Mother sees someone at a phone mentioning that "something new has come up", while EarthBound has The Dragon's little brother show up and deliver a message to the protagonist.

 In Mother 3, sticking around for a while after the credits shows the game's characters coming on-screen and revealing that they're all right.
+Or are they?

 In the original Doom (1993), after finally battling your way through three episodes of hell-spawn, you're returned to Earth.
 Nice, home Earth, complete with a pastoral graphic and peaceful music.
 Then the music turns into a Last Note Nightmare, while the camera pans to show a city on fire and a rabbit's head impaled on a stick.